SDA-SE/sda-dropwizard-commons/sda-commons-server-auth/README.md

  * all request headers (can be disabled in the [`OpaBundle`](./src/main/java/org/sdase/commons/server/opa/OpaBundle.java) builder)

 _Remark to HTTP request headers:_
-The bundle normalizes  header names to lower case to simplify handling in OPA since HTTP specification defines header names as case insensitive.
+The bundle normalizes  header names to lower case to simplify handling in OPA since HTTP specification defines header names as case-insensitive.
 Multivalued headers are not normalized with respect to the representation as list or single string with separator char.
 They are forwarded as parsed by the framework.